 |||R. Paschotta, tutorial on "Modeling of Fiber Amplifiers and Lasers"|

-See also: fiber lasers, fibers, rare-earth-doped fibers, double-clad fibers, fiber-optic pump combiners, high-power lasers, beam quality, master oscillator fiber amplifier, photonic crystal fibers, chirped-pulse amplification, power scaling of lasers, brightness converters, beam combining, Spotlight article 2010-01-22
+See also: fiber lasers, fibers, rare-earth-doped fibers, double-clad fibers, fiber-optic pump combiners, high-power lasers, beam quality, master oscillator fiber amplifier, photonic crystal fibers, chirped-pulse amplification, power scaling of lasers, brightness converters, beam combining, The Photonics Spotlight 2010-01-22

-and other articles in the categories optical amplifiers, fiber optics and waveguides, laser devices and laser physics, optical amplifiers
+and other articles in the categories fiber optics and waveguides, laser devices and laser physics, optical amplifiers